harleydutton/tabula-rasa/tabula-rasa/meta/design/pending/actionable/Your Systems Define Your Experience.md

 - generational game loop: problem, exclusive choice, new generation, world changes
 - travel game loop: exclusive choice, travel, encounter, gain/lose resources (travel, resources, motivations)

+---

+I have previously decided tabula will not be a system generator or have feature flags.
+Furthermore, this isn't a decision so much as a concept.
+If various worlds end up being incompatible with various systems it might be worth explaining this in the storyteller section and suggesting they disable some systems.